 ADHD is often treated with a class of medications known as stimulants, such as methylphenidate or dextroamphetamine-amphetamine, which increase the amount of dopamine, a chemical messenger involved in motivation and reward learning.
 However, as Dr. McGrath highlights, they shouldn’t be used to treat people with both conditions: “You don’t give people with OCD a stimulant medication.”
 This is because it can intensify their anxiety and magnify their symptoms.

 Fortunately, there are also several non-stimulant medications for ADHD.
 Some examples include

 These medications work on different chemical responses in the brain to avoid the possible anxiety-inducing effects of traditional stimulants.

-OCD is typically treated with selective serotonin reuptake inhibitors (SSRIs), such as fluoxetine or sertraline, which impact serotonin, a chemical messenger believed to play a role in anxiety-related disorders.
+OCD is typically treated with selective serotonin reuptake inhibitors (SSRIs), such as fluoxetine (Prozac) or sertraline (Zoloft), paroxetine (Paxil), citalopram (Celexa), and escitalopram (Lexapro), which impact serotonin, a chemical messenger believed to play a role in the symptoms of OCD, anxiety disorders, and depression.
 These medications may be combined with the non-stimulant alternatives listed above to treat patients with both OCD and ADHD.